dagger/dagger/pkg/universe.dagger.io/alpha/aws/sam/README.md

 ## :handshake: Contributing

-If you have a specific need, don't hesitate to write an [issue](https://github.com/munichbughunter/dagger) or create a [pull request]((https://github.com/munichbughunter/dagger/pulls)) on our repository! :rocket:
+If you have a specific need, don't hesitate to write an [issue](https://github.com/munichbughunter/dagger) or you plan to contribute please follow [this really helpful guilde](https://docs.dagger.io/1227/contributing/)! :rocket:

 See the workflow below to contribute.